 You might have noticed a trend.
-Ski resorts are increasingly trying to market themselves as “four season” destinations.
+Ski resorts are increasingly trying to market themselves as “four seasons” destinations.
 But let’s be honest: most of these areas are two-season resorts at best.
 Spring and fall remain the quiet shoulder seasons (often lovingly referred to as “dead seasons”) for most.
 One exception is North Lake Tahoe, where the “dead seasons” offer outdoor lovers thin crowds, moderate weather and a ton to do.
 Here’s where you want to start:

 Strap on your helmet and grab your bike—XC mountain bike, downhill mountain bike or a road bike will do, since there are plenty of options for all three.
-For downhill enthusiasts, Northstar’s bike park stays open until October, providing plenty of opportunity to catch your vertical thrills.
+For downhill enthusiasts, Northstar’s bike park stays open until October, providing plenty of opportunities to catch your vertical thrills.
 XC and road biking are viable picks until the snow starts to fall.
 There are trails and routes of every distance, for riders of all levels.

 There is arguably no better way to experience the breathtaking Sierras than on the back of a horse.
 Hit the trails through early October and meander amidst the National Forest and through fields of wildflowers, feeling like a bona fide cowboy.